revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 ---

-37. How can we set the class to be inherited, but prevent the method from being overridden?
+37.How can we set the class to be inherited, but prevent the method from being overridden?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)